RaulDiodiu/rap-handson-travel-docs/AOK/CDS2.md

 ### Creating a CDS Access Control
 [^ Top of page](#)
 **Using a literal condition**
 Now we want to actually use the created authorization object!
-To do so we have to define an *Access Control* for our travel interface view using ABAP's data control language.
+To do so we have to define an *Access Control* for our CDS view using ABAP's data control language.
 To do so, right-click your CDS view `ZCDS_##_SPFLI` and select *New Access Control*.
 The name should be the same as the view itself and you can choose a fitting description for the Access Control.
 When continuing the wizard using *Next >* you'll get to the template selection - choose *Define Role with Simple Conditions* and *Finish*.

 In the template, replace the `where` condition to restrict access to flights with `DistanceUnit = 'KM';` and activate the Access Control afterwards.
 Now you can try to execute the data preview for the CDS view and will only see entries with kilometres as distance.